Ruth BergstromRuth Bergstrom

-So I didn’t go through the, and my sister didn’t either, through the months training.
-I don’t know how long they had the clerical training, I know Helen Rapp did [Helen Rapp was also in the CWAC].
-From there I went right to an office and it was the Signals, RC Signals [Royal Canadian Corps of Signals] Headquarters at National Defence Headquarters [Ottawa, Ontario] and I did clerical work.
+So I didn’t go through the message – my sister didn’t either – through the month’s training.
+I don’t know how long they had the clerical training, I know Helen Rapp* did.
+From there, I went right to an office and it was the Signals, RC Signals Headquarters at National Defence Headquarters and I did clerical work.
 But it was different than ordinary office work because it was messages of all different types were coming in and I was in what was called the Acceptance and Delivery Section.
 We accepted messages and then had the, looked after the delivery and the filing of copies and that sort of thing.
-Quite a--it was quite a number of things that we had to do and I was at that.
-I became a sergeant [towards the end of her time in the CWAC].
-I became a corporal soon after, about six months after I was in there.
+Quite a – it was quite a number of things that we had to do and I was at that.
+I became a sergeant.
+I [first] became a corporal soon after, about six months after I was in there.

 Interview with Staff Sergeant Ruth Bergstrom FCWM Oral History Project